E-Aston/CoralGeometry/README.md

 # Geometric measures of corals

 Integration of MeshLab with python to compute several geometric measures of individual coral colonies.

 The contained python script is designed to automate elements of computing geometric measures of coral colonies.
 It loops the below function over every file in a specified folder, saving hours/days/weeks of clicking through pesky menus.
+The most efficient way of running this script is to put the .obj file of each coral in to a single folder, which you refer to in the script.

 Requirements: Meshlab software on PC, and installation of PyMeshlab using pip, installation of os and installation of csv

-To run the code, you need the files "Filter_script.mlx" and "geometric_measures.py" in the current working directory, as well as "Geometric measures output.py", which is where you execute the script.
+To run the code, you need the files "Filter_script.mlx" and "geometric_measures.py" in the current working directory, as well as "Geometric measures execute.py", which is the executbale script.

 The code runs a series of filters using Meshlab and returns the following as a .csv file called "Geometric Measures.csv" in the current working directory: